Community Partnerships

 Priorities

-• Tackling social isolation and loneliness for all ages including young people.
+• Tackling social isolation and loneliness for all ages.

-• Improving physical and mental health and wellbeing, enabling people to live healthy and encouraging physical activity including cycling and walking.
+• Improving physical and mental health and wellbeing, enabling people to live healthy lives.

 Other information